nepkoder/web-app-angular-es6/README.md

 ## Single Page Application in Angular using ES6

-## The Single Page Application has below features:
+## Web Application has below features:

 * Implement Javascript using Angular Framework
 * Build process of Gulp & Webpack Stream